 These channels are easy to access.
 The marketplace and POD suppliers usually manage payments.
 Sometimes they’ll also manage delivery for you.

 Your main focus with these channels is on brand marketing.
 You’ll need a marketing plan to attract customers.
 And you’ll need great brand activation to convince them to buy your brand.

 E-Commerce capability 7 - Manage online retailers

-If you work with online retailers, you’ll need account management skills to manage the on-going relationship with them.
-You need this e-Commerce capability for both bricks and clicks and pure players.
+If you work with online retailers, you’ll need account and category management skills to manage the relationship with them.
+This e-Commerce capability applies to both bricks and clicks and pure players.
+Key skills include :-

 - understanding the retailer’s strategy and way of working.